nxp-mcuxpresso/mcuxsdk-middleware-connectivity-framework/services/SFC/README.md

 The main power impact will be in convergence mode.
 In this case, measurements/calibrations are done in loop until the monitoring mode is reached (frequency error less than 200ppm).
 This could happen:
 -	During power ON reset,
--	When temperature varies: The frequency will deviate from 32768Hz and FRO32K trimming register correction will need to be updated for that.
+-	When temperature varies: The frequency will deviate from 32768Hz and FRO32K trimming register correction will need to be updated for that,
+-   When no measurement has been done during some time as we cannot predict if the FRO has drifted, so we discard older values and start convergence mode.

 When FRO32K frequency needs to be adjusted, the NBU core will wake-up the main power domain and will update the FRO32K trimming register.